-Examples of reuse behaviors that may add friction Examples of ways reuse may remove friction Before purchase Bring empty container to store or retail location Create an account on an app or website to purchase products or pay a deposit Less decision fatigue as a result of more limited selection Smaller amount of product to buy (e.g. refill insert rather than entire item) Ordering/Paying Pay separately for a container you keep Purchase on a platform or website different from other avenues of shopping Get a weight (tare) on empty container Pay a deposit on a container you need to return Receive a discount for participating in the reusable system Pre-weighed packaging that eliminates having to weigh (tare) a container Buy product at a lower cost Pay with packaging features (e.g. RFID codes) / "packaging as a wallet" In the home / Use phase Store returnable secondary packaging until it needs to be returned Store empty returnable primary packaging until it is returned Dissolve a product / finish "making" the product Communicate to household / remember that the packaging is not single-use (i.e. should be saved) Store product in the purchased container; don't need to repackage Done with product / End of life Schedule a pick-up of the returnable container Clean primary packaging Return packaging to store/drop-off point or mail it back Dispose of reusable packaging at its end-of-life No need to dispose of packaging (e.g. put it in the bin, take it to the curb)
+EXAMPLES OF REUSE BEHAVIORS THAT MAY ADD FRICTION EXAMPLES OF WAYS REUSE MAY REMOVE FRICTION BEFORE PURCHASE Bring empty container to store or retail location Create an account on an app or website to purchase products or pay a deposit Less decision fatigue as a result of more limited selection Smaller amount of product to buy (e.g. refill insert rather than entire item) ORDERING/ PAYING Pay separately for a container you keep Purchase on a platform or website different from other avenues of shopping Get a weight (tare) on empty container Pay a deposit on a container you need to return Receive a discount for participating in the reusable system Pre-weighed packaging that eliminates having to weigh (tare) a container Buy product at a lower cost Pay with packaging features (e.g. RFID codes) / "packaging as a wallet" IN THE HOME/ USE PHASE Store returnable secondary packaging until it needs to be returned Store empty returnable primary packaging until it is returned Dissolve a product / finish "making" the product Communicate to household / remember that the packaging is not single-use (i.e. should be saved) Store product in the purchased container; don't need to repackage DONE WITH PRODUCT/ END OF LIFE Schedule a pick-up of the returnable container Clean primary packaging Return packaging to store/drop- off point or mail it back Dispose of reusable packaging at its end-of-life Dispose of empty refill/insert/pod/other components No need to dispose of packaging (e.g. put it in the bin, take it to the curb)